 Deluge is not available on the primary repo, we need to add a Linux tech repo to our repo library:

 and paste the following:

 Next, of all make sure that all packages are up to date:

 Now we can install deluge and all necessities with Yum:

-First check if deluge user already exist, if not add it:
+First check if deluge user already exists, if not add it:

-Next, we need to edit some line at deluge init script:
+Next, we need to edit some lines in Deluge init script:

 find this line: